 5. Calculating & Meeting SLAs

-While service delivery is at the heart of every MSP business, how to calculate and then hold your team accountable to the published SLA, is a nagging question that most MSPs continue to wonder.
-And while ConnectWise is built to help you meet those SLAs, we estimate that nearly 75% of users are unaware of a tool inside ConnectWise called, the Impact-Urgency Table.
+While service delivery is at the heart of every MSP business, how to calculate and then hold your team accountable to the published SLA, is a nagging question that most MSPs continue to wonder about.
+While ConnectWise is built to help you meet those SLAs, we estimate that nearly 75% of users are unaware of a tool inside ConnectWise called the Impact-Urgency Table.
 This table helps a technical and non-tech dispatcher prioritize and rate a service ticket by the level of urgency.
 Should this ticket impact a specific group of people or is it company-wide?
-At Bering McKinley, wee work with MSPs to help define different urgency levels and add metrics to these type designations so that high urgency issues like outages or internal workarounds do not get in the way of automation and workflow that help your team meet their SLA standards.
+At Bering McKinley, we work with MSPs to help define different urgency levels and add metrics to these types of designations so that high urgency issues like outages or internal workarounds do not get in the way of automation and workflow that help your team meet their SLA standards.

 6. Closed-Loop Notifications

 One of the biggest value-adds of an advanced ConnectWise consulting engagement is the ability to plug holes in notifications that trip up most users.
 This seems like something everyone should be able to do, but when we surveyed our most advanced users, we found that identifying and setting email notifications, assigning tickets, and internal/external reminders, was a big, open gap.
 Keeping your clients up to date about changes or just keeping the internal team informed about new ticket assignments had an immediate impact on business performance and customer satisfaction.